scipy-lectures/scientific-python-lectures/intro/pandas/0_0_pandas_intro.md

 The `loaded_labeled_df` Data Frame was built automatically by Pandas, when loading in a `.csv` file using `pd.read_csv()`.

-We built the `df` Data Frame from Numpy arrays and strings.
+We built the `df` Data Frame from NumPy arrays and strings.

 Both Data Frames contain the same data, and the same labels.
 In fact, we can use the `.equals` method of Data Frames to ask Pandas whether it agrees the